Ex-iT/save-o-clock/README.md

 # Save-O-Clock

-A simple screensaver in Python (v3.8) with the [TKinter](https://wiki.python.org/moin/TkInter) package, supports multiple monitors.
+A simple Windows Screen Saver (Win32 Screen Saver v4.0+) Python (v3.9) with the [TKinter](https://wiki.python.org/moin/TkInter) package, supports multiple monitors.
 Displays a 24-hour clock (using [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font) in the center of the screen.
 Closes on mouse movement or any keyboard input.